elcorto/psweep/doc/source/written/manual.md

 script, a config file or anything else.
 Above we use a small Python script `run.py` for demonstration purposes and communicate `pset` content (parameters to vary) by replacing placeholders in there.
-See [this section](s:template-pro-con) for other ways to improve this in the Python script case.
+See [this section](s:template-tips) for other ways to improve this in the Python script case.

 ##### calc templates